What Is BDSM? Submission And Safe Practice

 To be clear, before we get started, BDSM is all about trust and comfort.
 You decide what happens to your body, and there is always the option to say no or refuse consent (this is especially helpful to know when it comes to the bondage and discipline section).

-Regarding discipline, a sub is trained to act a certain way during sexual encounters.
+Regarding discipline, a sub is trained to act a certain way during sexual encounters and/or role-play.
 When a sub doesn't respond the right way, (pleasurable) punishments are used on the sub to act out the fantasy of the power exchange between the person being a sub and the other person being a dom.

 When it comes to being punished or trained, you must speak with your sexual partner before the act.
 You need to make sure that you are vocal about what you are looking for, what is not okay, and what you like.
 BDSM is an opportunity for exploration, but it only works if your boundaries and desires are respected.